Ben Lucini: Reception

 Peter Holmes of The Sydney Morning Herald was critical of McMahon's acting in the role, calling him "wooden" and saying he did "a splendid impression of a Thunderbird".
 Barry Divola from Stars of Oz said that McMahon had "taken the show to new heights" in Australia.
 He added that Ben was the show's "hot new addition" and a "tall, dark handsome" character.
 Catriona Watson from Closer opined that Ben and Carly had a "difficult marriage".
 A reporter from TV Week stated that Ben's bucks night filled with pranks was one of the best featured in a soap opera.
 Another TV Week writer branded Ben and Carly a "fiery couple" and included the duo in their "greatest couples of all time" feature.
 Nathan Jolly from News.com.au criticised the character writing "army corporal Ben Lucini, a character so devoid of ... well, character, that the official description of Ben calls him 'easygoing for a twenty-one-year-old male.'
 Meaty role!"
+Donna Hay from What's on TV included Ben and Carly in their soap opera "marriages made in heaven" list.
+A writer from Inside Soap branded Ben an "Italian stallion" and believed Ben and Carly had an "instant attraction".
+They assessed that Ben also "became the man of the house" following Tom's death.